jamescon/MyWANodeProject/README.md

-# README for a newly created project.
+# README for Windows Azure Node Hello World sample.

 This is a simple Node.js project created using Cloud9 and deployed straight to Windows Azure.